najoungkim/COGS/README.md

     python reformat_data_for_opennmt.py --input_path path_to_data --output_path output_path

-Second, run OpenNMT preprocess. output_path should be the same as the output of step 0, and opennmt_path should point to the src/OpenNMT directory in this repo.
+Second, run OpenNMT preprocess. output_path should be the same as the output of the previous step, and opennmt_path should point to the src/OpenNMT directory in this repo.

     bash opennmt_preprocess.sh output_path opennmt_path